superlinked/VectorHub/docs/SIE Blog/embeddings_on_browser.md

 Intrigued?
 Ready to start building?

-Note for production users: Running embeddings and rerankers entirely in the browser is a great way to prototype.
+For production users, running embeddings and rerankers entirely in the browser is a great way to prototype.
 For production workloads or for models that produce multiple outputs (for example dense plus sparse encodings), teams often run inference in a server-side layer.
 SIE (Superlinked Inference Engine) is an inference orchestration layer that exposes `encode`, `score`, and `extract` primitives and is designed to work with client-side components or any vector database when you need a production inference surface.

 ## An app that generates, compares, and visualizes vector embeddings in your browser!